 The best states to incorporate a business are determined by the state formation fees, annual filing fees, taxes, and legal structure.

-Best states to incorporate a business based on the above mentioned factors:
+Best states in the US to start a business based on the above mentioned factors:

 The first factor is the Formation Fees – The Best States that have the lowest Formation Fees are Arkansas, Colorado, Hawaii, Iowa, and Mississippi while the worst States that have that have the highest fees are Connecticut $455, Texas $310, and Massachusetts $295.